Samuel Archer King: Ascension experiences

 He then made numerous expeditions from various places in Pennsylvania and New Jersey.
-In 1855 he made several ascensions from Wilmington, Delaware, and on 16 June 1856, ascended from Wilkes-Barre, Pennsylvania, but in descending was dashed to the earth and rendered insensible.
-During 1856-57 he made ascensions from Providence, Rhode Island, and other places in New England, and, on 15 August, he went up from New Haven, Connecticut, in his balloon “Queen of the Air,” which subsequently became famous from his ascensions made from Boston.
+In 1855 he made several ascents from Wilmington, Delaware, and on 16 June 1856, ascended from Wilkes-Barre, Pennsylvania, but in descending was dashed to the earth and rendered insensible.
+During 1856-57 he made ascents from Providence, Rhode Island, and other places in New England, and, on 15 August, he went up from New Haven, Connecticut, in his balloon “Queen of the Air,” which subsequently became famous from his ascents made from Boston.

-At an ascension on 1 September 1858, he experimented with the use of a drag rope as a guide.
+At an ascent on 1 September 1858, he experimented with the use of a drag rope as a guide.
 In starting, he allowed 75 pounds of rope to trail along the ground.
 As the balloon gradually became heated by the sun, its buoyant power was increased without discharging ballast, and by the time five miles had been traversed the rope was lifted from the ground, and it continued to be lifted until a height of two miles had been reached.
 After a passage of nearly thirty miles, the drag rope was detached, and he continued a similar distance farther.

-In June 1859, he made an ascension from Charlestown, Massachusetts, landing in Belmont, and on 4 July following he made an ascension from Boston.
+In June 1859, he made an ascent from Charlestown, Massachusetts, landing in Belmont, and on 4 July following he made an ascent from Boston.
 On another occasion he ascended from Boston Common with a party, and alighted in Melrose, where a long rope was procured, and he treated some of the passengers to a bird's-eye view of the village by moonlight.
 While the balloon, with five young women, was in the air, it escaped, but after a few miles the descent was safely made.

 On 4 July 1868, he made an ascent from Buffalo, New York, with five persons.
 The start was excellent, but the balloon was carried out over Lake Erie, where, in efforts to navigate it, by means of an undercurrent, to reach the land, the car twice struck the surface of the water.
 King reached the land, and then began a voyage that finally ended on the top of the Alleghany Mountains late at night.
 As the balloon struck, the anchor was thrown out, but it rebounded, passing over a tall pine tree, the top branches of which caught the anchor.
 The rope being comparatively short, the party were not able to reach the ground.
 The night was dark, and the nature of the surface beneath them was unknown, so they concluded to remain all night in the tree.
 When daylight came, the anchor rope was cut loose and the balloon landed with perfect safety.